Skip to Content

 When do Cruise Ships Use Their Anchors?

 Anchors are used to hold a ship in place.
-If a ship is unable to dock in a port due to shallow water it may be necessary for the ship to hold a position out to sea and to transport its passengers using tender boats.
+If a ship cannot dock in a port due to shallow water, it may be necessary for the ship to hold a position out to sea and transport its passengers using tender boats.

 Having to take a tender boat to land is a very common part of cruising.
 Guests are usually able to see ahead of time if the ports that they are visiting will require tendering.